AmiraliFamili/CardGame/README.md

     # File Guide

-    ### There are Total of 7 Files and 3 Directories for this Card Game :
+    ## There are Total of 5 Files and 3 Directories for this Card Game :

+    ## cards.jar : is the main jar file used to run this project

+    ### Inside Jar :

     1. CardGame.java : is the main class in which the main game is implemented, when the constructor of this class is called it takes an Integer and a LinkedList representing the number of players and the pack respectively.
 It would then distribute the cards among players, fill the decks with remaining cards in the pack, passes the players and decks lists to their relevant Classes (Card.java, Player.java), it would also call the InputOutput class to get it to write players initial hand to their corresponding files.